 - Information on child abuse prevention, identification and reporting

 - Health and safety procedures

-- Parent communication and involvement
+- Family communication and engagement

 - Professional development requirements